For those very familiar with Facebook ads, link clicks vs landing page views comparison should not be strange to you.

 Link clicks vs landing page views: The Difference

-The major difference between the two is that Link Clicks records unique clicks on ad link while landing page views records the unique number of people who actually landed on your website after clicking the ad.
+The major difference between the two is that Link Clicks record unique clicks on an ad link, while landing page views records the unique number of people who actually landed on your website after clicking the ad.

 Link Clicks reports are always lesser than those of landing page views because not all who click on the ad link actually land on your website.